crownstone/crownstone-home-assistant/README.md

 In the Home Asssistant frontend, simply follow the steps to set it up.

 # Adding the Crownstone integration

+## Configuration
+The configuration folder is in a different location for each system.
+* Linux: ~/.homeassistant
+* HassOS: /config
+* MacOS: ~/.homeassistant
+* Docker: /config

+## Installing the Crownstone integration

+1. First, create a folder called "custom_components" in your configuration folder.
+See above for the location.
+2. go to custom_components and clone this repo in the folder.

+## Add the integration in the frontend
 In the Home Assistant frontend, do the following:
 1. On bottom left, click on "settings"
 2. Click on "integrations"